Lanterman/websocket_chats/README.md

 Project tested with: TestCase, WebsocketCommunicator, ChannelsLiveServerTestCase.

-The project is also parsed with selenium.
+The project is also analyzed by selenium and asynchronous parses.

 ### Launch of the project